How do oil and air filters affect your engine?

 This issue may further lead to problems with the transmission and engine of your car, resulting in an expensive repair.

 Want to get your air and oil filter checked?
-Book an inspection with Aloha Auto Repair & Wash today!
+Book an inspection with Aloha Auto Repair & today!

 Now that you know how important it is for you to maintain your car’s air and oil filters, it would be best to keep them in an ideal condition.